Mildly dissipative diffeomorphisms of the disk with zero entropy: Dynamics of the H enon map

 One considers a domain $D$ which is bounded by curves close to (but disjoint from) $\gamma^u, \gamma^v,\gamma^s$.
-The inclination lemma implies that $D$ is a trapped disc, see figure~\ref{f.construction-trapped}.
+The inclination lemma implies that $D$ is a trapped disc, see Figure~\ref{f.construction-trapped}.
 By construction it contains a fundamental domain of the left unstable branch of $q$.
 One deduces that $\RR^{2}\setminus (W^u(q) \cup (\cap_n f^n(D)))$ is homeomorphic to the plane and does not contain any fixed point.
-Brouwer theorem implies that any forward (resp. backward) orbit either belongs to the stable (resp. unstable) manifold of $q$, or intersects $D$ (resp. belongs to $\cap_n f^n(D)$), or escapes to infinity.
+Brouwer theorem implies that any forward (resp. backward) orbit either is contained in the stable (resp. unstable) manifold of $q$, or intersects $D$ (resp. is contained in $\cap_n f^n(D)$), or escapes to infinity.

 \paragraph{\it Third case: the left stable branch is not a graph and $x_s> x_u$.} We perform a similar construction.
 The local stable graph is bounded by a point $z_s$ with a vertical tangent space.
 As before, the two local graphs are disjoint and one builds a Jordan domain $\Delta$ by considering the union of a stable arc $\gamma^s$, a vertical segment $\gamma^v$ and an unstable arc $\gamma^u$ above $(x_s,x_q)$.
 For the same reasons as before, the boundary of $\Delta$ does not cross its image.
 In this case $f(\gamma^v)$ is an horizontal graph tangent to the convex graph $\gamma^s$ and hence above it.
-This implies $f(\Delta)\supset \Delta$, which contradicts the volume contraction of$f$. \end{proof}
+This implies $f(\Delta)\supset \Delta$, contradicting the volume contraction of~$f$. \end{proof}